翻譯進度

 3}

-You may also determine if a user has cancelled their subscription, but are still on their "grace period" until the subscription fully expires.
+You may also determine if a user has canceled their subscription, but are still on their "grace period" until the subscription fully expires.
 For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
-Note that the subscribed method still returns true during this time:
+In addition, the subscribed method will still return true during this time:

 2 // ...